gep13/gep13/input/blog/blacknightcant-say-enough-good-things-about-them.md

 Title: Blacknight–Can’t say enough good things about them!
 Published: 30/3/2011
 Tags:
-- Blacknight
+- blacknight
-- Exchange Hosting
+- exchange hosting
-- Web Hosting
+- web hosting
 ---

 About two weeks ago, I was having a chat with @deanvmc, and one of the things that we discussed was the setting up of a Hosted Exchange account for our email.
 At the time, I had POP3 and IMAP account for my gep13.co.uk and aberdeendevelopers.co.uk domains, and I was quite happy with them, I had never considered using anything else.